raj-gun/NonSysID/supplimentray_information/README.md

 dynamic systems theory and machine learning that seeks to derive mathematical models of dynamic linear or nonlinear systems based on experimental input-output data.
-Generally, system identification has two primary objectives \[1\], \[2\],
+Generally, system identification has two primary objectives \[1\], \[2\]:

 ```
-(i) to accurately map the system’s
+ (i) Accurately map the system’s
      inputs and outputs, allowing for the prediction of new, unseen data, and

-(ii) to capture the underlying dynamics of the system within the model.
+(ii) Faithfully capture the underlying dynamics of the system within the model.
 ```

 The dynamic models generated through system identification can be either